-- Developing quantitative techniques and metrics for assessing BMP performance: Given the difficulty that managers have in choosing the “right” BMP to address site-, watershed- and sewershed-specific objectives (due in part to the fact that many criteria that can be used to assess success), SCCWRP is working to assemble disparate metrics for BMP performance into a robust, quantitative index that scores BMP performance based on multiple criteria, including technical effectiveness, site opportunities and constraints, and long-term maintenance requirements.
+- Developing quantitative techniques and metrics for assessing BMP performance: Given the difficulty that managers have in choosing the “right” BMP to address site-, watershed- and sewershed-specific objectives (due in part to the fact that many criteria that can be used to assess success), SCCWRP is developing robust, quantitative ways to evaluate BMP performance based on multiple criteria, including technical effectiveness, site opportunities and constraints, and long-term maintenance requirements.
 The index scoring tools are intended to enable managers to choose from a wide variety of individual technologies in their BMP “toolbox” as they evaluate different potential BMP options for a given site.
-Drawing on data generated by BMP monitoring programs, SCCWRP intends to develop data structures and dashboards to support index calculation and compliance reporting, and to evaluate effectiveness of design and maintenance activities in near-real time.
+Drawing on data generated by BMP monitoring programs, SCCWRP will develop data structures and dashboards to support index calculation and compliance reporting, and to evaluate effectiveness of design and maintenance activities in near-real time.